Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 When an Event Grid Topic event arrives at the Trip Archiver processor, it extracts the `TripItem` from the event data and it:

-- Persists the trip in CosmosDB Archiver Collection.
+- Persists the trip in the Cosmos DB Archiver Collection.

 ## Data storage

 Relecloud decided to use [Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/introduction) as the main data storage for the solution entities.
-Since Relecloud targets a world-wide audience accessing its services from different parts of the world, Cosmos provides key advantages:
+Since Relecloud targets a world-wide audience accessing its services from different parts of the world, Cosmos DB provides key advantages:

 - A global distribution capability replicates data in different Azure Data centers around the world making the data closer to consumers thereby reducing the response time.
 - Independent storage and throughput scale capability allows for great granularity and flexibility that can be used to adjust for unpredictable usage patterns.